abinit/abinit/doc/mkdocs-tutorials/base4.md

 * [[occopt]]
 * [[tsmear]]

+{% dialog tests/tutorial/Input/tbase4_x.files tests/tutorial/Input/tbase4_1.in %}

 Note also the following:

-1) You will work at fixed [[ecut]] (=6Ha).
-It is implicit that in "real life", you should do a convergence test with respect to [[ecut]] ...
-Here, a suitable [[ecut]] is given to you.
+1. You will work at fixed [[ecut]] (6Ha).
+It is implicit that in *real life*, you should do a convergence test with respect to [[ecut]] ...
+Here, a suitable ecut is given to you.
 It will allow to obtain 0.2% relative accuracy on lattice parameters.
 Note that this is the softer pseudopotential of those that we have used until now: the 01h.pspgth for H needed 30 Ha (it was rather hard), the 14si.pspnc for Si needed 8 Ha.

-2) The input variable diemac has been suppressed.
+2. The input variable [[diemac]] has been suppressed.
 Aluminum is a metal, and the default is tailored for that case.

 When you have read the input file, you can run the code, as usual (it will take a few seconds).